barbosa-07/my-portfolio/posts/be-motivated.md

 ---
-title: "How tech is imapcting the teens!!"
+title: "How tech is impacting the teens!!"
 date: "2022-06-01"
 ---